waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Battle Mechanics Update (Mt.
 Moon):** Confirmed Acid (Poison-type move) is 'not very effective' (0.5x) against wild Zubat (Poison/Flying).
 This indicates a ROM hack change where Poison attacks are resisted by either Poison-type or Flying-type Pokémon (or both, though less likely for 0.5x).
 Standard Gen 1: Poison vs Poison = 1x, Poison vs Flying = 1x.

 # Mt.
-Moon Exploration Strategy (Revised Turn 7730)
+Moon Exploration Strategy (Revised Turn 7740)
 *   **Current Location:** Mt.
-Moon B2F at (30,11).
-Arrived via warp from B1F (26,10) which was accessed from 1F (18,12).
+Moon B2F at (26,11), currently in battle with a wild Zubat Lv10.
+Previous attempts to progress past Super Nerd (Rocket) at (30,12) failed as he requires a fossil and doesn't battle.
 *   **Objective:** Defeat Team Rocket, secure a Fossil, and find the ladder leading to the eastern exit of Mt.
 Moon.
-*   **Immediate Plan:** Currently facing Super Nerd (Rocket) at (30,12) who is blocking the path south and wants a fossil.
-Interact with him.
-If he doesn't battle or move, I'll need to find a way to get a fossil or find an alternative route, possibly involving the other Rocket at (30,18) or exploring other B2F paths like the one leading to the warp at (26,10) back to B1F (if this B2F area is a dead end for progression without a fossil).
+*   **Immediate Plan:** Defeat the current wild Zubat.
+Then, use the warp at (26,10) on this floor (B2F) to return to Mt.
+Moon B1F.
+From B1F, I will need to re-evaluate routes to find a fossil or a different way to access other parts of B2F that might lead to progression (e.g., other Rocket members, fossil locations, or the exit ladder).
-*   ZAPPY is still confused (33/50 HP).
+*   ZAPPY's confusion status needs to be verified after this battle; it became confused in a previous encounter.
+Current HP: 33/50.

 # Critique Feedback & Action Items (Turn 7426)
 *   Test `item_use_advisor_agent` soon (e.g., with Moon Stone or Rare Candy).